Subodh2801/Insurance-Claims-Fraud-using-ML/README.md

 | **This repo** | https://github.com/Subodh2801/Insurance-Claims-Fraud-using-ML |

 Flask app for **fraud detection** and **loss severity** prediction on insurance claims, with training and evaluation views.
-College / team work — acknowledge your group in reports as required by your instructor.

 ## Requirements